maormalekan/Anomaly-detection-web-app/README.md

 # Anomaly-detection-web-app
-web application that calculates anomaly detection between given features with their data from csv filesץ
+web application that calculates anomaly detection between given features with their data from csv files.

-# to be updated..
+to be updated..